Uber bans New Zealand user after driver makes 'fake report' of damages

 "This is where he started speeding up to dangerous speeds and slowing right down quickly.
 He continually cursed at us saying he did not care and started threatening us, claiming 'we did not know who we were dealing with'," he said.

-The man recalled how the driver became "so agressive" that one of his friends decided to start "recording the situation".
+The man recalled how the driver became "so aggressive" that one of his friends decided to start "recording the situation".

 "We tried to calm the driver down, but he started threatening that he would create damage if there was none.
 The recording captured this."